15 Holiday Reading Activities for Elementary & Kindergarten Students (with holiday worksheets pdf formatted - no-prep!)

 9. Choose book box sets as a gift for your child.

 Not only will these book box subscriptions be fun to receive at home for new reading material each month, but they are a GREAT idea for a gift!
-Click on the picture below to see what these book box subscriptions are all about:
+Click on the picture below to see what these book box subscriptions are all about, or you can check out this article about the 17 best kids book subscriptions.

 10. Head to the local bookstore that has a coffee shop and go on a "book date".